 - A complete blood count (CBC)-This test measures different components of the blood.
 The results include counts of red blood cells, white blood cells and platelets.
 A CBC may show - Anemia (low numbers of red blood cells) - Neutropenia (low numbers of neutrophils, a type of white blood cell) - Thrombocytopenia (low numbers of platelets) - A comprehensive metabolic panel-This panel often includes tests for up to 14 chemicals.
 Chemicals in the blood come from the liver, bones and other organs.
-Abnormal levels can be caused by cancer or other health problems. - A beta2 microglobulin test-Beta2 microglobulin is a small (micro) protein made by many types of cells, including lymphoma cells.
+Abnormal levels can be caused by cancer or other health problems. - A beta-2 microglobulin test-Beta-2 microglobulin is a small (micro) protein made by many types of cells, including lymphoma cells.
 High levels of this protein may be an indication that treatment is needed right away. - A lactate dehydrogenase (LDH) test-LDH is a protein found in most cells.
 When a cell is damaged, LDH is released into the bloodstream.
 Thus, when associated with a cancer, a high LDH level may be a sign that treatment is needed soon. - Hepatitis testing-The presence of hepatitis B or hepatitis C can be important considerations when treating certain types of lymphoma.
 Hepatitis B can become active again due to cancer or some of its treatments.
-Hepatitis C may diminish the effectiveness of therapy.

-- Uric acid test-This test measures the amount of uric acid in the body.
-When cancer cells break down and die, they release substances into the blood.
+Hepatitis C may diminish the effectiveness of therapy. - HIV (human immunodeficiency virus) testing-If HIV is present, treating it can be an important part of how NHL is managed; HIV treatment can improve how well cancer treatment works. - A uric acid test-This test measures the amount of uric acid in the body.
+When cancer cells break down and die, they release their contents into the blood.
 If the cancer cells break down too quickly, the kidneys cannot remove these substances from the blood.
 An increased level of uric acid can lead to tumor lysis syndrome (TLS).
-See Side Effects of Treatment on page 41. - Antibody testing-Antibodies, also called "immunoglobulins," are proteins made by B cells.
+See Side Effects of Treatment on page 29. - Antibody testing-Antibodies, also called "immunoglobulins," are proteins made by B cells.
 B cells release antibodies into the blood to help the body fight bacteria and viruses.
 Depending on the type of NHL, people may have either low or very high levels of tumor-specific antibodies.
 The quantitative immunoglobulins test measures the amount of each type of antibody.
 The serum protein electrophoresis (SPEP) test measures specific proteins in the blood.

 Bone Marrow Biopsy.
 Many patients diagnosed with NHL undergo a bone marrow biopsy to make sure the disease has not spread to the bone marrow and to evaluate the potential benefit of certain therapies, including radioimmunotherapy (a combination of radiation therapy and immunotherapy).
-A bone marrow biopsy may not always be required for patients with early-stage NHL who have low-risk features (eg, no B symptoms and no large masses).
+A bone marrow biopsy may not always be required for patients with early-stage NHL who have low-risk features (eq., no B symptoms and no large masses).